License agreement for the use of the MailUp Platform

 6.1 – Warranties.

-MailUp’s warranties.
-MailUp represents and warrants that: (i) It has taken all necessary corporate action and has the full power and authority and all necessary rights to enter into and perform according to the terms of this Agreement and grant the license rights set forth herein; and the execution, delivery and performance of this Agreement, and the grant of rights to the Client hereunder, do not violate or conflict with the rights of any third party; (ii) the MailUp® Platform and the documentation are original to MailUp and neither the MailUp® Platform and the documentation, nor other services or actions under this Agreement infringe upon, or otherwise violate or misappropriate any copyright, patent, trademark, trade secret, or other intellectual property right(s) held by any third party.
+6.1.2 MailUp’s warranties.
+MailUp represents and warrants that: (i) It has taken all necessary corporate action and has the full power and authority and all necessary rights to enter into and perform according to the terms of this Agreement and grant the license rights to the MailUp® Platform set forth herein; and the execution, delivery and performance of this Agreement, and the grant of rights to the Client hereunder, do not violate or conflict with the rights of any third party; (ii) the MailUp® Platform and the documentation are original to MailUp and neither the MailUp® Platform and its documentation, nor other services or actions under this Agreement infringe upon, or otherwise violate or misappropriate any copyright, patent, trademark, trade secret, or other intellectual property right(s) held by any third

 6.2 – Responsibility/liability for information published.
 In consideration of the nature and characteristics of the MailUp® Platform and its functioning, the Client, also in its capacity as party liable for actions taken by its own employees, staff members or support collaborators under arts.
 1228 and/or 2049 of the Italian Civil Code, undertakes to fully indemnify and holder harmless MailUp in the event that the latter were requested or required, either directly or jointly, either in out-of-court proceedings or in-court proceedings, to pay sums, for example, and without any limitation, as compensation for damages, indemnity, sanctions (administrative, tax or other penalties) in connection with the contents of the communications and the information that is sent or transmitted through the MailUp® Platform, the legitimacy of the same and the conduct engaged in by the Client, by its personnel, employees, collaborators or final customers, or, in any case, by any party for whose work the Client is liable by law or contract.
 Civil liability and criminal liability in connection with information published through the service offered by MailUp shall remain borne exclusively by the Client.

-6.4 – Responsibility for using the platform.
+6.4 Responsibility for using the platform.
 The Client acknowledges and recognizes that the use of the MailUp® Platform will take place in accordance with this Agreement, fully autonomously, and that consequently the Client will be exclusively and directly responsible for the same.
-MailUp and its employees and/or collaborators assume no liability whatsoever in connection with the Client’s use of the MailUp® Platform and for such purpose the Client irrevocably undertakes, expressly releasing third party beneficiaries from the duty to declare their desire to benefit from the same, to fully indemnify and hold harmless MailUp and its employees and collaborators from and against any damages or prejudice, whether contractual or tortious, that may derive, directly or indirectly, from the methods of using the MailUp® Platform and the Client’s performance of this Agreement.
+MailUp and its employees and/or independent contractors accept no liability in connection with the use of the MailUp® Platform and for such purpose the Client irrevocably undertakes, expressly releasing third party beneficiaries from the duty to declare their desire to benefit from the same, to fully indemnify and hold harmless MailUp and its employees and independent contractors from and against any damages or prejudice, whether contractual or tortious, that may derive, directly or indirectly, from the methods of using the MailUp® Platform and the Client’s performance of this Agreement.
 Such provisions remain valid and effective even after the cessation of the effects of this Agreement, regardless of the reason, including the expiry of term, termination or withdrawal.

 6.5 – Breaches caused by external events.
 MailUp shall not be deemed in any way liable for the malfunctioning of the MailUp® Platform or the impossibility of or difficulty in performing the ancillary services due to the fault of the operators of the telephone and electricity lines and worldwide and national networks and, merely by way of example but without any limitation, following breakdowns, overloads, interruptions, etc.

 6.6 – Force majeure events.
-MailUp may not be deemed in any way liable for the failure to perform this Agreement caused by factors falling outside its reasonable control or force majeure events or random chance such as, by way of example and without any limitation, uprisings, acts of terrorism and war, health emergencies and pandemics, strikes, riots, tornadoes, hurricanes, floods, mudslides and landslides.
+MailUp may not be deemed in any way liable in any way for any failure to perform or incorrect performance of this Agreement caused by factors falling outside its reasonable control or force majeure events or random chance such as, by way of example and without any limitation, uprisings, acts of terrorism and war, health emergencies and pandemics, strikes, riots, tornadoes, hurricanes, floods, mudslides and landslidess.

 6.7 – Interruptions due to exceptional events.
 MailUp undertakes to maintain the efficiency and functioning condition of the MailUp® Platform; if it were forced to interrupt its use on account of exceptional events or maintenance, it will keep such interruptions or suspensions to a minimum, providing timely updates on the MailUp® Platform to the Client.
 MailUp shall define the appropriate access procedures and reserves the right to improve them at any time; it will also provide to the Client, at the latter’s request, all technical specifications in order to gain access to the MailUp® Platform and correctly use the same in accordance with the provisions of this Agreement.